otto2323/otto2323.github.io/_pages/about.md

 I use large-scale surveys and experimental and quasi-experimental approaches to examine how government policies, religious elites, education, and extremist violence influence identity, intergroup relations, and political participation among Muslim immigrants and majority  communities.

 A list of my publications, working papers, and current projects is available under [Research and Publications](/publications/) section.

+---

+*I benefited from [Academic Pages](https://github.com/academicpages/academicpages.github.io), a Jekyll template hosted on GitHub Pages,to build this site.*